Syd Kitchen: Waiting for the Heave

 Kitchen, who had meanwhile closed his guitar shop, spent the second half of the ‘80s leading his band named "Syd Kitchen & the Utensils", with male backing singers known as the Kitchenettes.
 Their self-released 1987 album "Waiting For The Heave" was Kitchen's first commercial recording aside from tracks on a few hopelessly rare ‘70s folk festival compilations.
 The album reflected Kitchen's increasingly politicised songwriting, while living in a repressive apartheid regime.
 Due to lack of radio play and South Africa's strict international boycotts, "Waiting for the Heave" was a commercial failure.

 In the late 1980s, live performance, low key and relatively infrequent, remained the only reliable way to hear Syd Kitchen.

 1990 marked the first annual Splashy Fen, a folk festival which has become one of the most celebrated festivals on the African continent.
 For a number of South African music fans, the enduring memory of Syd Kitchen will be his performances at Splashy Fen each year from 1990 to 2010.

-Around this time David Marks, a local music veteran (who in 1968 had written "Master Jack", the first South African recorded song to reach the US Top 20), released the live album, Warts 'n All, on his Third Ear Music label in 1992.
-It was an honest and captivating demonstration of the attraction of a Syd Kitchen gig.
+Around this time, David Marks, a local music veteran who wrote "Master Jack" in 1968, released the live album, Warts 'n All, on his Third Ear Music label in 1992, praised as a "thoroughly engaging demonstration" of the attraction of a Syd Kitchen gig.